Marat-Bulekbayev/hometask_2/README.md

 Some text for the third commit

-Some text for the develop branch first commit
+Some text for the develop branch's first commit

+Some text for the develop branch's second commit